MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/case-study-expanding-the-design-process-for-mixed-reality.md

 The design process is messy and every team is different.
 However, methods like bodystorming, acting, and storyboarding can help alleviate difficulties in iteration.

 ![Design process flow 2](images/MRDesignProcess_Flow3.png)<br>
-*In reality, it is continous iterative phases*
+*In reality, it is continuous iterative phases*

 ## Expanding your team's skills